 Valuations are based on certain assumptions, which are dynamic in nature and vary over time.
-As such company is exposed to various risks as follows:
+As such Company is exposed to various risks as follows: a) Salary Increases- Actual salary increases will increase the Plan's liability.
+Increase in salary increase rate assumption in future valuations will also increase the liability.

-- a) Salary Increases- Actual salary increases will increase the Plan's liability.
-Increase in salary increase rate assumption in future valuations will also increase the liability. - b) Discount Rate: Reduction in discount rate in subsequent valuations can increase the plan's liability. - c) Mortality & disability Actual deaths & disability cases proving lower or higher than assumed in the valuation can impact the liabilities. - d) Withdrawals -- Actual withdrawals proving higher or lower than assumed withdrawals and change of withdrawal rates at subsequent valuations can impact plan's liability.
+b) Discount Rate : Reduction in discount rate in subsequent valuations can increase the plan's liability.

+c) Mortality & disability - Actual deaths & disability cases proving lower or higher than assumed in the valuation can impact the liabilities.

+d) Withdrawals - Actual withdrawals proving higher or lower than assumed withdrawals and change of withdrawal rates at subsequent valuations can impact plan's liability.

-(b) Compensated absence: The amount of the provision INR 0.08 (March 31 2022: INR 0.06)
+(b) Compensated absence : The amount of the provision INR 0.01 (March 31, 2022: INR 0.06)

-The principal assumptions used in determining compensated absence obligations for the Company's plan are shown below:
+The principal assumptions used in determining gratuity benefit obligations for the Company's plan are shown below:

-March 31, 2023 March 31, 2022
+As at March 31, 2023 As at March 31, 2022

 Discount rate 7.53% 7.40%

-Salary increment rate 7.00% 7.00%
+Future salary increment rate 7.00% 7.00%

 Leave availment rate 0.50% 0.50%

-Retirement age AVP and below 60 years 60 years

-Retirement age Vice President and above 60 years 60 years
+Retirement age 60 years 60 years

 Mortality table Indian Assured lives Indian Assured lives

 Mortality (2012-14) Mortality (2012-14)

-Withdrawal rates: age related and past experience % Withda rawal
+Withdrawal rates: age related and past experience % Withdrawal

+Age As at As at

-Age March 31, 2023 March 31, 2022
+March 31, 2023 March 31, 2022

 Upto 30 year 3% 3%

 Between 31 and 44 years 2% 2%

 Above 44 years 1% 1%